 The number of firms authorised to provide claims management services in April stood at 483, nearly halving from 942 in 2019.

-There was a particularly notable drop of 24% between April 2020 when the number stood at 923, and April 2021, when it dropped to 704.
+There was a particularly notable drop of 24% between April 2020, when the number stood at 923, and April 2021, when it dropped to 704.

 The FCA launched a review of the claims management market last month, following concerns that consumers are being failed by some claims management companies and law firms.
-It said the review will focus on aggressive marketing, misleading advertising and unfair exit fees.
+It said the review would focus on aggressive marketing, misleading advertising and unfair exit fees.

-Other concerns cited by the regulator include consumers being signed up without their consent (without clear, upfront explanations of the implications of signing up or ticking a box, for example on social media adverts) or by multiple representatives, potentially causing confusion and delaying compensation.
+Other concerns cited by the regulator included consumers being signed up without their consent (without clear, upfront explanations of the implications of signing up or ticking a box, for example on social media adverts) or by multiple representatives, potentially causing confusion and delaying compensation.

 Phil Smith, head of redress at Broadstone, said: “The sharp decline in the number of authorised claims management firms since the FCA took over regulation reflects a market that has come under far greater scrutiny and regulatory pressure in recent years.
 Higher standards around governance, conduct and consumer outcomes have undoubtedly raised the bar for firms operating in the sector.”